Book of Shadows: Blair Witch 2

 Book of Shadows: Blair Witch 2 is a 2000 American horror film directed and co-written by Joe Berlinger and starring Jeffrey Donovan, Stephen Barker Turner, Kim Director, Erica Leerhsen, and Tristine Skyler.
-Its plot revolves around a group of people fascinated by the mythology surrounding the film The Blair Witch Project; they go into the Black Hills where the original film was shot and experience supernatural phenomena and psychological unraveling.
+A sequel to the The Blair Witch Project, its plot revolves around a group of people fascinated by the mythology surrounding The Blair Witch Project who venture into the Black Hills where it was filmed and experience supernatural phenomena and psychological unraveling.
+Unlike the original film, it is presented in a traditional narrative format rather than found footage.

 Originally conceived by Berlinger and co-writer Dick Beebe as a psychological thriller and meditation on mass hysteria, Book of Shadows: Blair Witch 2 was significantly altered in postproduction, which Berlinger would later claim compromised his original vision.
 Among the changes were a new soundtrack, additional editing, and the integration of entirely new sequences.

-The film was released in theaters in North America and the United Kingdom on October 27, 2000.
-It received negative reviews from critics but was a financial success, grossing $47 million worldwide against its $15 million budget.
+The film was released in theaters on October 27, 2000, and was panned by critics, but grossed a worldwide total of $47.7 million against a budget of $15 million.

 Plot

-The film is contextualized in the beginning blocks of text as a dramatic reenactment of events that occurred after The Blair Witch Project was released into theaters.

 In November 1999, tourists and fans of The Blair Witch Project descend on the small town of Burkittsville, Maryland, where the film was set.
 Local resident Jeff, a former psychiatric patient and obsessed fan, orchestrates a group tour of locations featured in the film.
 Among the group are graduate students Stephen and his pregnant girlfriend, Tristen, who are researching mythology and mass hysteria; Erica, the Wiccan daughter of an Episcopal minister; and Kim, a goth with psychic proclivities.
 They camp for the night in the ruins of Rustin Parr's house, where Jeff has placed surveillance cameras, hoping to capture supernatural occurrences.
 Jeff becomes unnerved when he notices a large tree located in the center of the house's foundation, claiming it was not there before.
 That night, another tour group arrives to camp at the ruins, but they are misdirected to Coffin Rock by Jeff and Stephen.

 After drinking and smoking marijuana all night, the group awakens in the morning to find Stephen and Tristen's research documents shredded and strewn through the woods and Jeff's cameras destroyed; his damaged tapes are uncovered beneath the house's foundation, the same spot the Blair Witch Project tapes were found in 1995.
 Tristen suffers a miscarriage, and they rush her to the Burkittsville hospital.
 In her hospital room, Tristen sees a young girl walking backward.
 After she is discharged, the group retreats to Jeff's home, an industrial building that was once a factory.
 While Tristen rests, the group reviews Jeff's tapes, which uncover an image of Erica circling around a tree, nude.
 Distraught, Erica claims she has no memory of such an event and goes to pray in another room.
 When Kim tries to console her, Erica reveals rash-like symbols covering her body and proclaims the group has been marked for death.